tc-hib/go-winres/README.md

 ## Alternatives

-This project is a shameful rewrite of [akavel/rsrc](https://www.github.com/akavel/rsrc/) and [josephspurrier/goversioninfo](https://github.com/josephspurrier/goversioninfo).
+This project is similar to [akavel/rsrc](https://www.github.com/akavel/rsrc/) and [josephspurrier/goversioninfo](https://github.com/josephspurrier/goversioninfo).

 Additional features are: